oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 >
 > 2: Do not send retained messages at the time of the subscribe

 It is a Protocol Error to send a Retain Handling value of 3.
-See [4.13](#retained-messages) for more information about the operation of the Retain Handling field.
+See [4.13 "Retained Messages"](#retained-messages) for more information about the operation of the Retain Handling field.

 #### 3.7.2.3 Retain as Published <a id='retain-as-published'></a>